Putterman Legal

 Contact Our New Jersey Murder Defense Lawyer Today

-At Putterman Legal, our New Jersey murder defense attorney is a knowledgeable, tenacious advocate for clients.
+At Putterman Legal, our criminal lawyers are knowledgeable, tenacious advocates for clients.
 If you or your loved one is facing a homicide charge, we are more than ready to help.
-Contact us today for a completely confidential, no obligation initial consultation.
-We defend murder charges throughout New Jersey.
+Our law office provides comprehensive criminal defense for New Jersey murder cases and other serious offenses.
+Contact us today for a completely confidential, no obligation free consultation at (609) 625-8383.
+We defend murder charges throughout the state.

 Practice Areas